mbelot007/termux-dbz-theme/README.md

 # Then edit ~/.zshrc and remove the Dragon Ball Z greeting section
 ```

-## Contributing

-Contributions are welcome!
-Feel free to:

-- Report bugs via GitHub Issues
-- Submit pull requests with improvements
-- Share your customizations
-- Suggest new Dragon Ball themed features

-## License

-MIT License - Free to use, modify, and distribute.

-## Credits

-- Shenron Braille Unicode art
-- Catppuccin Frappe color palette
-- Built for the Termux and Dragon Ball Z communities

 ---

 *"What?!
 9000?!
 There's no way that can be right!"* - Vegeta

-**If you enjoyed this, give it a star on GitHub!**